Learn useState In 10 Minutes - React Hooks Explained

 useState can be imported from “react” and used inside any component to declare a local state.

-useState returns what is known as a tuple or in other words an array of two items, the first being the state variable that persist between re-renders, and the second one being a setter function setState that update the state while triggering a re-render.
+In our case it has a fixed length of two items, the first being the state variable that persists between re-renders and the second one being a setter function, “setState,” that can be used to update the state while triggering a re-render.

-To make this more convenient we usually use the array destructuring syntax, to store the two returned array items in two different variables without a lot of boilerplate code.
+To make this more convenient, we usually use the array destructuring syntax to store the two returned array items in two different variables without a lot of boilerplate code.

 import {useState} from "react"